sfc-gh-ebotwick/wine-NLP/README.md

 https://towardsdatascience.com/make-your-own-super-pandas-using-multiproc-1c04f41944a1
 https://www.datacamp.com/community/tutorials/wordcloud-python

+## Crisp-DM overview of Project

+### Business Understanding

+Wine in the U.S. alone is a $70 billion dollar industry.
+Understanding the intricies of the differnces in what makes a good wine and what makes a great wine can be extremely profitable.
+Additionally, wine quality modeling serves as a proxy use case to demonstrate the value of IBM Watson NLU tooling that can be applicable in nearly any industry.

+### Data Understanding

+A considerable amount of time was spent carrying out Exploratory Data Analysis (EDA).
+Findings varied from discovering a large portion of rows were duplciate records to understanding complex patterns in specific wine varieties and locations.
+Thorough EDA helped greatly in directing what data preperation steps were necessary to best model this data.

+### Prepare Data

+A huge portion of this project was dedicated to finding answers to difficult data preperation tasks.
+This includes dealing with high cardinality cateogrical variables and imputing missing values in a hierarchical data pattern.

+### Data Modeling

+This use case required modeling a continuous target (points given in a wine review) on a scale of [0, 100] modeling didn't actually represent a huge challenge in this use case.
+Two series of model training took place, one with the base set of features and one with added features representing the emotional breakdown of the description.
+For each round of model training a linear regression and a gradient boosted model were fitted.
+The gradient boosted model was superior in each case and the model with the emotion features outperformed the models without those features.

+### Evaluating Results

 ## Packages used

 The development environment used was Python 3.6 in a Jupyter Notebook on Watson Studio cloud.
 The pip list from the notebook is below: